Psychedelic/dank-docs/docs/basic-concepts/cycle-icp-finances.md

 For example, when deploying a canister using the Canister SDK, you must set a default wallet from where the cycles to be consumed will be spent.

-In the case of Dank Accounts, that Canister ID is **universal**, since Dank is the 'Cycles Wallet' of all Dank accounts (like a decentralized bank!).
+In the case of Dank, that Canister ID is **universal**, since Dank is the 'Cycles Wallet' for all Dank users (like a decentralized bank!).

 This is the **main objective of the Cycles ledger**.
 Without the Cycles Ledger, a user's Cycles Wallet ID and Principal ID are separate addresses.
 Meaning their Cycles are not only separate from their main identity, but from their other assets (ICP, Neurons, etc.).